rdacomp/CollapseOS/apps/ed/README.md

 ## Differences

 There are a couple of differences with `Ued` that are intentional.
-Differences not listed here are either bugs or simply arent implemented yet.
+Differences not listed here are either bugs or simply aren't implemented yet.

 * Always has a prompt, `:`.
 * No size printing on load
 * Initial line is the first one
+* Line input is for one line at once.
+Less scriptable for `Ued`, but we can't script `ed` in Collapse OS anyway...
+* For the sake of code simplicity, some commands that make no sense are accepted.
+For example, `1,2a` is the same as `2a`.

 ## Usage